-CRM = Capacity Remuneration Mechanisms (CRM): status June 2014
+Capacity Remuneration Mechanisms (CRM) in 2019 in Europe and the US:

 - 1. Rationale for transmission: Load and generation do not coincide in location at all times, so electricity must be transported for some of the time. - 2.
 Transmission is a natural monopoly: Like railways or water provision, it is unlikely that a parallel electricity network would be built, given cost and limits on installing infrastructure due to space and public acceptance.
 Natural monopolies require regulation. - 3.
 Transmission is a capital-intensive business: Transmitting electric power securely and efficiently over long distances requires large amounts of equipment (lines, transformers, etc.) which dominate costs compared to the operating costs of the grid.
 Making good investment decisions is thus the most important aspect of running a transmission company.